You don’t always get what you pay for.

 So no, our value isn’t too good to be true.
 It is simply the result of blending traditional craftsmanship, cutting edge technology and a beautifully streamlined process.
 This is the world of diamond jewellery the way it should be – the way you should enjoy it.

 More beauty, more quality, more value?
 What a brilliant idea.

 In 1960, the average per carat diamond price was $2,700.
 By 2015, that figure had risen tenfold and more to $29,650.
 As the demand for natural diamonds rises, known global diamond reserves just can’t keep up.
 In fact, forecasts project a shortfall of some 278 million carats by 2050, making it highly likely that the price per carat will continue to increase.

 Synthetic diamonds offer one potential way to make up this shortfall.
-Yet in spite of steady production, and costs 30-40 percent below those of natural diamonds, many of you remain unwilling to exchange the real thing for a lab grown alternative.
+Yet in spite of steady production and costs 30-40 percent below those of natural diamonds, many people remain unwilling to exchange the real thing for a lab grown alternative.